metosin/spec-tools/README.md

 #### Custom conformers

-Default conformers are just data, so extending them is easy:
+Default conformers are just data, so overriding or extending them is easy:

 ```clj
 (def my-string-conformers